 How Do Companies Use Remote Contingent Staffing?

 Companies traditionally turned to contingent staffing agencies for short-term workforce surges, such as retailers needing more clerks during the holiday shopping season or agricultural businesses requiring extra hands at harvest time.
-These are jobs that require specific skills, which are easily acquired and do not involve subjective decision-making on the part of the employee, and there is no expectation of long-term employment.
+These are jobs that require specific skills, are easily acquired, do not involve subjective decision-making on the part of the employee, and do not entail long-term employment.

 New models of contingent staffing are emerging that offer teams of knowledge workers for higher-skill roles, suitable for both short- and long-term assignments.
 Remote contingent staffing supplements internal teams with specialized skills and experience that the company chooses not to hire or develop in-house.